 To verify the accuracy of the measured transmission matrix, we perform an optical phase conjugation (OPC) experiment to focus light from a given input mode into a particular output mode after scattering through the fibre, by displaying a phase-only solution on the first plane (SLM$_1$), the second plane (SLM$_2$), and both planes simultaneously.
 The focusing efficiency obtained by controlling light using only the first plane or the second plane allows us to assess the quality of individual rows and columns of the transmission matrix, respectively.
 On the other hand, manipulating light using both planes allows us to assess the overall quality of the measured transmission matrix.
 The focusing efficiency is defined as the ratio of intensity measured in a diffraction-limited spot at the camera to that measured in an output region that is 1.75 times the area corresponding to the output facet of the fiber.
 This is to capture any light that is diffracted outside the output facet due to phase modulation at SLM$_2$.

-We measure the TM of a multi-mode fiber using the MPNN technique and compare it with one measured using the phase-stepping (PS) technique.
-Measurement of a TM using the PS technique is a two-step process.
-In the first step, we measure the joint transfer matrix of the fiber and $2f$-lens system ambiguous to the reference field, i.e. $ D~\mathbf{F}~\mathbf{T}$, where $D$ is an arbitrary diagonal matrix owing to the unknown reference field.
-We do so by displaying the superposition of each input mode with the chosen reference mode at $\textrm{SLM}_{1 }$ and varying their relative phase in multiple steps, while measuring the intensity at each output spot.
-In order to maximize the intensity per mode, we choose the input basis to be a discrete Fourier transform of the macro-pixel basis with the $50^{\text{th}}$ mode chosen as the reference.
+We measure the TM of a multi-mode fiber using the MPNN technique and compare it with one measured using the phase-stepping (PS) technique. \AddS{It is important to note that the PS technique can be used to measure the full coherent TM without output-phase ambiguity via a two-step process as follows.} In the first step, we measure the joint transfer matrix of the fiber and $2f$-lens system ambiguous to the reference field, i.e. $ D~\mathbf{F}~\mathbf{T}$, where $D$ is an arbitrary diagonal matrix owing to the unknown reference field.
+We do so by displaying the superposition of each input mode with the chosen reference mode at $\textrm{SLM}_{1 }$ and varying their relative phase in multiple steps, while measuring the intensity at each output spot. \AddS{The output fields at a particular input mode are then reconstructed by using the Fourier-Transform reconstruction algorithm~\cite{chen2022phase,popoff_controlling_2011}.} In order to maximize the intensity per mode, we choose the input basis to be a discrete Fourier transform of the macro-pixel basis with the $50^{\text{th}}$ mode chosen as the reference.